BostonPython/about/lightning.md

     - How I learned to do X in Python
     - This One Weird Python Trick

-Things people say when they think they can't do a lightning talk:
+Wrong excuses people use when they think they can't do a lightning talk:

 * *"Everyone already knows THING_X"*
     - No, they don't.